Construction Ready Played a Key Role in Jerome White’s Transformation Story

 Jerome White is living proof that it’s never too late to have a career.
 An Atlanta native, Jerome was 59 when he graduated from CEFGA’s Construction Ready at Westside Work in March 2019.
 That came after years of struggle with substance abuse and time in minimum security correctional institutes.

 Jerome says he always enjoyed working outside and working with his hands.
 Construction Ready gave him the formal training and certifications he was missing, and helped land him a job with Schnabel Foundation Company.
 After he completed that first project, the company didn’t have another assignment available right away, so Jerome went to work with Westside Beautification, a neighborhood improvement program administered by Integrity Transformations Community Development Corporation (ITCDC).
+In February 2020 he returned to Schnabel, a national design/build contractor specializing in earth retention systems and specialized foundations.

 Here, in his own words, is Jerome’s story.